 Passengers can haul up sails (on St Hilda), paddle their kayaks, fish for dinner, windsurf, visit seal colonies, shoot lobster pots and on some cruises net for plankton.
 They look at the incredible wildlife above the waves or below the surface.
 Dinghy trips take them close to seal colonies and ashore for rock pooling and wonderful walks along wild coasts and up high mountains.
 We are extremely aware of the pristine waters in which we travel and operate a "leave only a wake" and a "look and leave alone" policy to respect the unique environment and wildlife.

 Our current Scottish cruises cover many islands and sea lochs of the Outer and Inner Hebrides and range from St Kilda to Arran.
 We take our vessels through the beautiful Crinan and Caledonian Canals and visit the distilleries of Mull, Jura and Islay on dedicated whisky cruises.
 As we sail down the Sounds of the Hebrides our customers’ wildlife and sailing experience is second to none.
 They dine on locally sourced food, we always shop locally, we employ local people (from shipwrights to taxis) and add extensively to the economy of local communities, some of which are remote.

-We pay special attention to customers’ feedback either from our internal feedback system (guest book and e-mail follow up) or from independent reviews (i.e from Responsible Travel, a company that supplies us with many clients).
+We pay special attention to customers’ feedback either from our internal feedback system (guest book and e-mail follow up) or from independent reviews (i.e from Responsible Travel).

 Uniquely, guests on our mini cruises sail and are taught seamanship by our qualified skippers/instructors.
 Guests, on some cruises, can collect plankton with professional nets and can observe, film and photograph the wonderful Scottish plankton.